crazy-logic/PHPRemoteMailer/README.md

 # PHPRemoteMailer
-Pasing json to a remote mailer system
+a script to pass json to a remote mailer system (another script)